Skip to Main Content

 Any person who is outside any country of such person's nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.

-Welcome is a discussion group for Connecticut library staff serving multilingual populations.
-The group is facilitated by Steve Cauffman and Maria Bernier from the Division of Library Development at the Connecticut State Library.
+Welcome is a discussion group for Connecticut library staff serving multilingual communities.
+The group is facilitated by Maria Bernier from the Division of Library Development at the Connecticut State Library.

 Quick fact: 22% of the people in Connecticut speak a language other than English at home.*

 *Source: 2013 American Community Survey 1-Year Estimates via American Fact Finder

 Welcome - Items from the Service Centers